sabify/tonel/README.md

                                        The argument needs the name of an active network interface that the firewall will route the traffic over it. (e.g. eth0) -d, --daemonize                  Start the process as a daemon.
-      --log-output                     Log output path. default is stdout.
+      --log-output <path>              Log output path.
+Default is stderr.
-      --log-level                      Log output level.
+      --log-level <level>              Log output level.
 It could be one of the following: off, error, warn, info, debug, trace.
   -h, --help                           Print help information -V, --version                        Print version information